 Speaking immediately afterwards, Sam said: "It's difficult as players when you go through all the pressure and the emotion of the week, it's all geared towards winning, but it's better than losing I guess!

-Sam - a former schoolmate of Gareth Bale at Whitchurch School, Cardiff - told us back in 2013 how he came to support Spurs.
+Sam - a former schoolmate of Gareth Bale at Whitchurch School, Cardiff - told us how he came to support Spurs back in 2013.

-"My father was born in London and made me and my twin brother Ben support Spurs from age six when I got my first shirt.
-He would always tell us 'you're Spurs in the blood now boys!'
-He had supported the Club most of his life too."
+"My father was born in London and brainwashed me and my twin brother Ben to support spurs from age six when I got my first shirt.
+He would always tell me 'you're Spurs in the blood now boys!'
+He had supported Spurs most of his life too."